IchBinEthan/cse15l-lab-reports/lab4.md

-# Lab report 4 --
+# Lab report 4 -- Github and the Command Line

-Note: I collaborated with Emi Van Cleave on this assignment.
-Props to Emi.

 ### Step 4: Logging into ieng6.